ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 <br>

-#### 5 Remove Irrelevant Records and Columns
+#### 5. Remove Irrelevant Records and Columns

 * *Remove/Delete irrelevant records*

-*check for blank space & null values in the columns that cannot be populated, using total_laid_off, percentage_laid_off columns and funds_raised_millions *
+*check for blank value & null values in the columns that cannot be populated, using total_laid_off, percentage_laid_off columns and funds_raised_millions *

 ```sql
 select * from layoffs_view2